Look Up Kern County Public Records for Free: Search Anyone

 In some cases, criminal records may also be sought from city police departments.
 For example, the Bakersfield Police Department Records Registration Unit allows for free searches of criminal and incident reports.

-Background requests can be obtained online, through in-person requests Monday through Friday, 8 AM–3 PM, and by mail requests, which are written requests that include information such as case number, parties involved, and contact for the requestor.13 Only records from the police department can be found this way—online requests can be tracked by contacting the city police department where records are being searched.
+Background requests can be obtained online through their Public Records Request Portal, through in-person requests Monday through Friday, 8 AM–3 PM, or by mail requests, which are written requests that include information such as case number, parties involved, and contact for the requestor.13

 After inquiring through county agencies, the search can be expanded to state and federal agencies–including the California Department of Justice (DOJ) and the FBI–which are covered in the next section.